CrossTheBlueSky/CrossTheBlueSky/README.md

 ## Full Stack Software Engineer

 Hello!
-I'm Derek, a full stack software engineer specializing in the MERN stack.
+I'm Derek, a full stack software engineer specializing in the MERN stack and AWS.
 I'm passionate about building robust and user-friendly web applications.
 I believe that technology is at its best when it's strengthening the human element, and that's what drives me as a developer.

 View my resume [HERE](https://www.derekmercedes.com/resume.pdf)
 ### Skills & Technologies